Tonja Walker

-Tonja Annette Walker is an American actress and singer, who is also a former beauty pageant titleholder who has competed in the Miss USA pageant.
+Tonja Walker is an American actress and singer, who is also a former beauty pageant titleholder who has competed in the Miss USA pageant.
 She is known for her role as Alex Olanov on One Life to Live and for her role as Olivia St. John on General Hospital.

 Career

-Walker held the Miss Teen All American title in 1979 and won the Miss Maryland USA title in 1980.
-That year she represented Maryland in the Miss USA 1980 pageant broadcast live from Biloxi, Mississippi, and placed in the top twelve.
-She placed sixth after the preliminary round of competition, and went on to place eighth in the final swimsuit competition, seventh in interview and sixth in evening gown, and finished seventh overall.

-Her first acting role was in Liar's Moon with Matt Dillon.
+Walker's first acting role was in Liar's Moon with Matt Dillon.

 Walker's work has been primarily as a performer on daytime dramas.
 Her first daytime role was on the television serial Capitol.
 She played Lizbeth Bachman, a sophisticated heiress torn between playboy Jordy Clegg and handicapped doctor Thomas McCandless.
 Walker played the role from the show's launch until she left in 1984.

 She returned to daytime as mob princess Olivia St. John on General Hospital from 1988 to 1990, playing a villainess complicating the lives of Duke Lavery and his family.
 Walker would make a brief return to this role in 2017.